bitExpert/ngx-radial-progress/README.md

 ![BrowserStack](./src/assets/browserstack.png "BrowserStack")

-Thank you [BrowserStack](https://www.browserstack.com/) for prodiving us with the infrastructure needed to test ng2-radial-progress.
+Thank you [BrowserStack](https://www.browserstack.com/) for prodiving us with the infrastructure needed to test ngx-radial-progress.

 ## License

-ng2-radial-progress is released under the Apache 2.0 license.
+ngx-radial-progress is released under the Apache 2.0 license.